-NOTE For a new spark plug, tighten by a 1/2 turn in order to adequately compress the gasket.
+For a new spark plug, tighten by a 1/2 turn in order to adequately compress the gasket.

 - 9. Put the spark plug cap back on the spark plug securely. - 10.
-Reinstall the spark plug access door and screw back onto the generator.
+Reinstall the maintenance door and two screws back onto the generator.

-7.5.
+6.5.
 CLEANING THE SPARK ARRESTOR